Donate to help us fund our Greenhouse Expansion

 people with ASD were unemployed.

-and universities of higher learning.
-Job training for people with ASD is hard to find
+Job training, after high school, usually happens at a trade school, community college, and universities of higher learning.
+Job training for people with ASD is hard to find except for charities and re-sell centers that tend to be noisy, chaotic, and teach

 rudimentary skills.
 People with ASD need job training and employment with low social

-stimulation, hands-on training, and close supervision to acquire needed job skills under
+stimulation, hands-on training, and close supervision to acquire needed job skills under the direction of experienced supervisors.

 Shop now